hadysata/serverpod_swagger/README.md

 - For parameters with types containing 'User', it generates properties like 'name', 'email', and 'age'
 - For parameters with types containing 'Post', it generates properties like 'title', 'content', and 'tags'
+- For parameters with types containing 'Request', it generates generic properties like 'data' and 'options'
-- For other common types, it generates appropriate properties based on naming conventions
+- For other Map types, it generates default properties like 'id' and 'data'
-- Non-nullable Map parameters are automatically marked as required in the request body

-This makes your API documentation more informative and accurate, showing the expected structure of request bodies.
+This dynamic property generation makes your API documentation more informative and accurate, showing the expected structure of request bodies based on parameter types.

+#### Nullability and Required Fields

+The generator respects Dart's nullability system:

+- Non-nullable parameters are marked as required in the OpenAPI specification
+- Nullable parameters (with `?` suffix) are optional
+- The generator automatically marks non-nullable Map parameters as required in the request body

+This ensures that your API documentation correctly reflects your endpoint's requirements.

 See the [detailed documentation](documentation.md#dynamic-property-generation) for more information.